ibm-cloud-docs/devsecops-alm/devsecops-alm-stack-prereqs.md

 | `Key Protect` | `All` | `Manager`, `Editor` | `Manager`, `Editor` |
 | `All Identity and Access enabled services` | `All` | `Reader` | `Reader` |
 | `Resource Group` | `All` | `Administrator` | `Editor`|
+{: caption="Access permissions for creating all the resources " caption-side="top"}

-### Admnistrator role for deployment using an existing resource group
+### Administrator role for deployment using an existing resource group
 {: #devsecops-alm-stack-admin-rg}

 The name of the resource group for the purposes of this example is called `my-resource-group`